cmayer/PolyMoSim/README.md

 PolyMoSim-vx.y.z -m model-file.txt -t tree-file.txt 1> simulation-result.fas
 ```

-So PolyMoSim requires the model file and the tree file as two required parameters.
+PolyMoSim has two required paramters: the model file and the tree file.
 All other parameters are optional.
 Most of them have default values.
 Parameters you might want to have a look at are:
-output-file-name (-o), setting the seed for the random number generator (-s) which is important if you do multiple simulations, output format (-f).
+output-file-name (-o), setting the seed for the random number generator (-s) setting the random number seed,
+which is important if you do multiple simulations, and the output format (-f).
 A full list of command line parameters is given below.